Saving and Restoring a Cubit Session

 Open '<filename>'

-Opens an existing *.cub file, closing the current model.
+Opens an existing Cubit file (*.cub5 or legacy *.cub), closing the current model.

 Save

-A default file name is assigned when Coreform Cubit is started (in very much the same way the journal files are assigned on startup) in the form Coreform Cubit01.cub, for example.
-The current model filename is displayed on the title bar of the Coreform Cubit window.
-Typing save at any time during your session will save the current model to the assigned *.cub file.
-The *.cub file includes the *.sat file and the mesh.
-Groups, blocks, sidesets and nodesets are also saved within the *.cub file.
+A default file name is assigned when CUBIT is started (in very much the same way the journal files are assigned on startup) in the form cubit01.cub with incrementing digits on subsequent sessions.
+The current model filename is displayed on the title bar of the CUBIT window.
+Typing save at any time during your session will save the current model to the assigned Cubit file.
+The Cubit file includes the geometry and the mesh.
+Groups, blocks, sidesets and nodesets are also saved within it.
 To change the name of the current model, or to save the model's current geometry to a different file, use the save as command.
-Note that 'save <file.cub>' is NOT a valid command.
+Note that 'save cub5 <filename>' is a valid command that is retained for backward compatibility.

 Save

-A backup file is created by default, allowing access to previous states of the model.
-The backup files are named *.cub.1, *.cub.2...
-The user can set the total number of backups created per model with the following command (the default number of backups is 99,999):
+will create a backup file of the current session using the name of the last saved file.
+The backup files are appended with .1, .2, etc. The user can set the total number of backups created per model with the following command (the default number of backups is 99,999):

 As soon as the number of model backups reaches the maximum, the lowest numbered backup file will be removed upon subsequent backup creation.